ayo-d09/cloud-portfolio/README.md

-A personal portfolio website hosted on AWS that showcases my projects, technical skills, About Me section, and Contact page through a secure, scalable, and fully cloud-native deployment.
+A personal portfolio website hosted on AWS that showcases my projects, resume, technical skills, about me section, and contact page through a secure, scalable, and fully cloud-native deployment.

 ---